anthraxx/diffoscope/README.rst

 When no type of report has been selected, diffoscope defaults to write a text report on the standard output.

-diffoscope is developed as part of the `“Reproducible Builds” initiative
-<https://reproducible-builds.org>`_.
-It is meant to be able to quickly
-understand why two builds of the same package produce different outputs. diffoscope was previously named debbindiff.
+diffoscope was initially started by the "reproducible builds" Debian project and now being developed as part of the (wider) `“Reproducible Builds” initiative <https://reproducible-builds.org>`_.
+It is meant to be able to quickly understand why two builds of the same package produce different outputs. diffoscope was previously named debbindiff.

 Example
 -------